-To create an arts precinct in the City of Port Phillip which enriches the local community and engages people from across the State.
+To create a vibrant arts precinct in the City of Port Phillip which contributes to a healthy and resilient local community and engages visitors from across the State.

 The challenge and stimulus in shaping the Mission and Vision of the Park lie in the fact that the park is based on a dialogue.
 It is an urban parkland which belongs to the community and where the arts have a living presence.